codebyrpp/PRScout/CONTRIBUTING.md

 ## Thanks! 🙏

-Thank you for contributing to PullRadar! 🚀
+Thank you for contributing to PRScout! 🚀

 You're helping make GitHub workflow management better for everyone!